Mineralogy of Silicates: Nesosilicates and Sorosilicates

 Introduction to Silicates

 Silicates are the principal constituents of the Earth’s crust and mantle.
-The majority of minerals that make up rocks are silicates, like olivines, garnets, pyroxenes, amphiboles, micas, feldspars, clay minerals, and quartzes.
-Therefore, it is necessary to conduct extensive research to gain a better understanding of silicate minerals.
+The majority of minerals that make up rocks are silicates, such as olivines, garnets, pyroxenes, amphiboles, micas, feldspars, clay minerals, and quartzes.
+Therefore, it is essential for mineralogists to understand silicate minerals.

-There are many other reasons to study silicates except just their abundance.
-Silicates comprise a significant part of the soil; they are widely used to produce modern construction materials like bricks, cement, ceramic, and glass.
-Some silicates have properties that make them useful as thermal and electric insulators, complex nano filters, and absorbers for water treatment.
-Additionally, many silicates are found in gem quality and are used in the jewelry industry.
+There are more reasons to study silicates than just their abundance.
+Silicates comprise a significant part of the soil.
+They are widely used to produce modern construction materials like brick, cement, ceramic, and glass.
+Some silicates make useful thermal and electrical insulators, complex nano filters, and water treatment absorbers.
+Additionally, many gem-quality silicates are used in the jewelry industry.

 …Olena Rybnikova, PhD